-But we can learn.
+But all is not lost; we can learn.

 Criticism of economic science becomes unsustainable if the consequences of evolutionary economic behavioural strategies is a drop in infant mortality?

-Learn, learn and more learning!
+Learn, learn and more learning -

 Copy - Imitate success & copying is not theft but flattery.